avaframe/AvaFrame/docs/moduleCom1DFA.rst

   A_{kl} = h_{kl} d_{kl} = \frac{h_k + h_l}{2} \frac{L}{\sqrt{3}}

-:math:`h_{kl}` represents the height of the contact surface and :math:`d_{kl}` represents the length of the contact surface in the horizontal plane assuming that each particle has 6 neighbors.
+:math:`h_{kl}` represents the height of the contact surface and :math:`d_{kl}` represents the length of the contact surface in the horizontal plane, assuming that each particle has 6 neighbours.